 - The European Medicines Agency‘s Working Group on Quality Review of Documents (QRD) templates for the product information for human medicines.

-- Guideline on readability of the label and package leaflet for medicinal products for human use
+- Guideline on the readability of the label and package leaflet for medicinal products for human use.

 Medicinal product labelling and the package leaflet provides the patient with important information about their medicine to allow the safe and effective use of the product, whether it be an over the counter medicine or one prescribed by the doctor.

 If you would like to discuss this issue further with us, then please call us on 00353 52 61 76706 or complete your details below.